Ab initio theory of free-carrier absorption in semiconductors: Appendix

-In Fig.\ref{fig:isc}(a) and (b), we show the calculated current density as a function of photon energy ($dJ_{sc}/d\epsilon$) for a 10 $\mu m$ thick film with various electron densities for both solar spectrum and the spectrum of ideal black body radiation at 1000 K, respectively. (c) and (d) show the corresponding integrated value ($J_{sc}$) for various film thicknesses.
+In this section, we show more detailed analysis of the calculated current density for both the AM1.5 solar spectrum and the theoretical black-body spectrum of 1000 K. In Fig.\ref{fig:isc}(a) and (b), we show the calculated current density as a function of photon energy ($dJ_{sc}/d\hbar\omega$) for a 10 $\mu m$ thick film with various electron densities for both solar spectrum and the spectrum of ideal black body radiation at 1000 K, respectively. (c) and (d) show the corresponding integrated value ($J_{sc}$) for various film thicknesses.
 For solar cell applications, Fig.\ref{fig:isc}(a) shows that FCA only induces a very slight decrease of the short-circuit current close to the onset for a 10 $\mu$m Si thin-film with electron density of $10^{18}$ cm$^{-3}$.
 For the integrated current density at $n=10^{18}\text{ cm}^{-3}$, the drop in $J_{sc}$ due to free electrons is above 1\% only for films thicker than 10 $\mu m$.
 For carrier densities below $10^{17}\text{ cm}^{-3}$, the effects are negligible for films as thick as 100 $\mu m$.
 A typical solar cell based on Si has a very thin $n$-type emitter ($L\sim$1 $\mu m$)\cite{uprety2019photogenerated} and very low carrier concentration in the $p$-type ($n<$10$^{16}$ cm$^{-3}$) base.
 As illustrated in the figure, in these regions free-carrier absorption are negligible source of loss.
 Compared to the solar spectrum, the theoretical spectrum at 1000 K is significantly shifted towards the IR region.
-As an result, the strong effects of free carriers from 1 to 1.4 eV become more pronounced to the integrated current density.
+As a result, the strong effects of free carriers from 1 to 1.4 eV become more pronounced to the integrated current density.